Amina Gerba: Afrique Expansion Forum

 In 2003, she created a biennial forum called Forum Africa (now Afrique Expansion Forum) to discuss economic development for African businesses.
 The event has featured several notable speakers including Pierre Pettigrew and Alpha Oumar Konaré in 2009; Daniel Kablan Duncan, Charles Sirois, and Jean-Louis Roy in 2013; Philippe Couillard in 2015; and Lise Thériault, Sheila Copps, Louis Vachon, and Francine Landry in 2017.
 The World Bank, African Development Bank, and AfreximBank also send delegations to the forum.

-Kariderm and Kariliss
+Kariderm and Kalids

 Gerba founded two beauty companies based out of Laval, Quebec: Kariderm in 1996 and Kariliss in 2011, focusing on shea butter skin-care and hair-care products respectively.
 She also founded Flash Beauté Incorporated, which manufactures Kariderm, the first shea butter product to obtain organic certification by ECOCERT.
 Her companies employ the 2,000 women of the Songtaaba Cooperative in Burkina Faso, who receive a portion of all sales and funding from a microfinance program created by Gerba.